lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 From the textbook, we're asked to evaluate the following scenario:
 > For a disease known to have a postoperative complication frequency of 20%, a surgeon suggests a new procedure.
 She/he tests it on 10 patients and found there are not complications.

-**What is the probability of operating on 10 patients successfully with the tradtional method?**
+**What is the probability of operating on 10 patients successfully with the traditional method?**

 <br> Okay, this problem is essentially asking us to figure out based on the given information which procedure is riskier: the old way or the new way our surgeon just tried.<br />